Sara Pozzi

 MTV Faculty

-In 2018, Professor Sara Pozzi was named the inaugural Director of Diversity, Equity, and Inclusion (DEI) for the U-M College of Engineering.
-In this capacity, she heads the DEI implementation committee and works to ensure that the students, faculty, and staff are increasingly diverse, everyone is treated equitably, and everyone is included.
+From 2018 to 2024, Professor Pozzi served as the inaugural Director of Diversity, Equity, and Inclusion (DEI) for the UM College of Engineering.
+In this capacity, she spearheaded initiatives to ensure that the students, faculty, and staff are increasingly diverse, everyone is treated equitably, and everyone is included.

-She is the recipient of many awards, including the 2006 Oak Ridge National Laboratory Early Career Award, 2006 Department of Energy, Office of Science, Outstanding Mentor Award, 2012 INMM Edway R. Johnson Meritorious Service Award, 2017 IEEE Distinguished Lecturer, 2018 Rackham Distinguished Graduate Mentoring Award.
-In 2022, she was elected Vice-President/President-Elect of the IEEE Nuclear and Plasma Sciences Society.
+Professor Pozzi received many awards, including the 2006 Oak Ridge National Laboratory Early Career Award, 2006 Department of Energy, Office of Science, Outstanding Mentor Award, 2012 INMM Edway R. Johnson Meritorious Service Award, 2017 IEEE Distinguished Lecturer, 2018 Rackham Distinguished Graduate Mentoring Award, and 2021 American Nuclear Society Gail De Planque Award.
 She is an International Fellow of the Royal Swedish Academy of Engineering Sciences and is a Fellow of the American Nuclear Society, the Institute of Nuclear Materials Management, and the IEEE.